-For the 2002 DBF contest, teams will fly three different mission tasks, in sequence, during a single flight period.
-A flight period will be the lesser of 10 minutes or the time required to complete all three mission tasks.
-Teams will have a total of 5 flight attempts.
+Teams must complete the flight missions as outlined in the mission matrix below.
+Teams will have a maximum of 5 flight attempts.
 A flight attempt is defined as advancing the throttle for take-off.
-The best three Single Flight Scores will be summed for the team's Total Flight Score.
+The best Single Flight Score from each of 2 different mission types will be summed for the team's Total Flight Score.

-In the event that, due to time or facility limitations, it is not possible to allow all teams to have 5 flight attempts, the contest committee reserves the right to ration and/or schedule flights.
+In the event that, due to time or facility limitations, it is not possible to allow all teams to have the maximum number of flight attempts, the contest committee reserves the right to ration and/or schedule flights.
 The exact determination of how to ration flights will be made on the contest day based on the number of entries, weather, and field conditions.